jrudess/streamdvr/README.md

 ```
 * Streamer aliases

-Some websites, such as youtube, will have channel names that are random characters.
+Some websites, such as yt-dlp, will have channel names that are random characters.
 For example, the URL to capture NBC News live streams is https://www.youtube.com/channel/UCeY0bbntWzzVIaj2z3QigXg.
 An alias can be specified when adding the channel to give it a better name.
 ```
     add youtube UCeY0bbntWzzVIaj2z3QigXg nbc_news
 ````